bbauska/UC-Davis-JS-Basics/readme.md

   title="Test, function randomInt with min and max of 0 to 6 (exclusive)" alt="Test, function randomInt with min and max of 0 to 6 (exclusive)." />
 </p>
-Let's go ahead and add this to our function over here.
-We've got that in there, we can get rid of this.
-We know that that's working, so we know that's all good.
-But now I'm going to get var randomNum and have that equal Math.random.
-That's going to generate my random number.
-Then I'm going to say randomVal.
-I'm going to take var randomVal and have that equal randomNum times number of values.
-Let's just see what that gets us. console.log (randomVal).
+Let&apos;s go ahead and add this to our function over here.
+We&apos;ve got that in there, we can get rid of this.
+We know that that&apos;s working, so we know that&apos;s all good.
+But now I&apos;m going to get var randomNum and have that equal Math.random.
+That&apos;s going to generate my random number.
+Then I&apos;m going to say randomVal.
+I&apos;m going to take var randomVal and have that equal randomNum times number of values.
+Let&apos;s just see what that gets us. console.log (randomVal).
-Let's go over here and run that.
-Now, that's getting me numbers that are between zero and six.
-It won't go all the way up to six.
-It will get me to five point something other, but it won't go all the way up to six, and that's interesting.
+Let&apos;s go over here and run that.
+Now, that&apos;s getting me numbers that are between zero and six.
+It won&apos;t go all the way up to six.
+It will get me to five point something other, but it won&apos;t go all the way up to six, and that&apos;s interesting.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 281/282. test, function randomint round down to whole number (160) ~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image281.png"
   style="width:45%"
+  title="Function randomInt with Math.floor"
   alt="Function randomInt with Math.floor." />
 <img src="./images/image282.png"
   style="width:45%"
+  title="Test, function randomInt with Math.floor"
   alt="Test, function randomInt with Math.floor." />
 </p>
-Let's see what we need to do next.
-Next, I'm going to use the Math.floor method to round down my random number.
+Let&apos;s see what we need to do next.
+Next, I&apos;m going to use the Math.floor method to round down my random number.
 Now, that should get me a whole number between zero and five.
-I'm going to use the Math.floor and pass in this random value here.
+I&apos;m going to use the Math.floor and pass in this random value here.
 This is my number with all the decimal points.

-Let's give that a try over here.
-I'm going to get rid of this console.log, I don't really need that one anymore.
-But instead, I'm going to do var roundedRandomVal.
+Let&apos;s give that a try over here.
+I&apos;m going to get rid of this console.log, I don&apos;t really need that one anymore.
+But instead, I&apos;m going to do var roundedRandomVal.
 A long variable name, you can make it shorter.
-I'm going to do Math.floor.
+I&apos;m going to do Math.floor.
 Floor is a method and ceil is a method, ceil for ceiling.
 Floor will round it down, ceil, C-E-I-L, will round it up, short for ceiling, if that makes sense.
-Then I'm going to pass in their randomVal.
-Once again, just to see what my progress is, I'm going to console.log (roundedRandomVal).
-You saw I didn't have to actually type that, I just press tab because it came up in Visual Studio code.
+Then I&apos;m going to pass in their randomVal.
+Once again, just to see what my progress is, I&apos;m going to console.log (roundedRandomVal).
+You saw I didn&apos;t have to actually type that, I just press tab because it came up in Visual Studio code.
 That will prevent me from getting these long variable names wrong.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->